mattermost/docs/source/process/asset-guidelines.rst

 Integrations and Installers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you find a new integration or installer in the `Mattermost Facebook page <https://www.facebook.com/MattermostHQ/?fref=ts>`_, `Mattermost Twitter page <https://twitter.com/mattermosthq>`_ or in `GitHub <https://github.com/search?utf8=%E2%9C%93&q=mattermost>`_ you feel Mattermost should promote:
+If you find a new integration or installer in the `Mattermost Facebook page <https://www.facebook.com/MattermostHQ/?fref=ts>`_, `Mattermost Twitter page <https://twitter.com/mattermosthq>`_, `GitHub <https://github.com/search?utf8=%E2%9C%93&q=mattermost>`_ or elsewhere you feel Mattermost should promote:

-1. Post a request to the `Core team "Integrations and Apps" channel <https://pre-release.mattermost.com/core/channels/integrations> with:
+1. Post a request to the `Contributors team "Integrations and Apps" channel <https://pre-release.mattermost.com/core/channels/integrations>`_ with:

   - mention to @jason
   - link to suggested integration